yashs662/rust_kanban/README.md

 - [ ] Cursor for Card Tags and Comments is incorrect when tag is longer than available space
 - [ ] Text Selection is working but not visually selecting text
+- [ ] Time picker wheel mouse highlight/focus is off by one for the minute and second wheels

 ## PSA (i.e. Public service announcement)